-The national credit rating agencies have placed State of Alaska among the highest echelon of states in the United States.
-The State's strong fiscal position has resulted in the November 22, 2010 Moody's Investors Service upgrading of the State to Aaa, the January 5, 2012 Standard & Poor's Financial Services LLC upgrading of the State to AAA, and the January 7, 2013 Fitch Ratings upgrading of the State to AAA.
-The January 5, 2016 downgrade of the State by Standard & Poor's to AA+ punctuates the importance of maintaining the strengths that allowed the state to achieve the high credit ratings position including: financial management, moderate debt levels and strong and responsible leadership.
-A carefully considered debt management plan is a useful tool to policy leaders and government professionals to determine appropriate levels of debt while meeting the need of funding the State's capital program
+While the national credit rating agencies have high credit ratings for the State of Alaska, their opinion of the State's credit has deteriorated over the last two years.
+The State's strong fiscal position had resulted in the highest credit rating assignments from all three agencies with a November 22, 2010 Moody's Investors Service upgrading of the State to Aaa, the January 5, 2012 Standard & Poor's Financial Services LLC upgrading of the State to AAA, and the January 7, 2013 Fitch Ratings upgrading of the State to AAA.
+Since this peak in credit strength the State has been downgraded four times, beginning with the January 5, 2016 downgrade of the State by Standard & Poor's to AA+, the February 29, 2016 downgrade of the State by Moody's Investors Service to Aa1, the June 14, 2016 downgrade of the State by Fitch Investor's Service to AA+, and the July 25, 2016 downgrade of the State by Moody's Investor Service to Aa2.
+All three of the rating agencies continue to place a negative outlook on the State of Alaska's credit rating indicating a probability of additional negative rating action in the future.